Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/DaVinci Resolve/DaVinci Python API - Get all clips, start, end, duration, and fusion clips.md

 Note the timeline gets whatever timeline is opened when you run this code from the DaVinci console (either pasting/typing in it, or dropping .py file into it)

+Track is the first video track in the timeline because of the parameters: `'video', 1`

 ```
 resolve = app.GetResolve()
 project = resolve.GetProjectManager().GetCurrentProject()